Macron to show off Euro defence cooperation at Paris parade

 Martin BUREAU, AFP

-"Never, since the end of World War II, has Europe been so important," Macron said in a statement ahead of the Bastille Day parade.
+"Never, since the end of World War II has Europe been so important," Macron said in a statement to mark July 14.

 "The construction of a Europe of defence, in connection with the Atlantic alliance whose 70th anniversary we are celebrating, is a priority for France," he added.